mradocy/BaseUnityProject/README.md

 # BaseUnityProject

 Anything in the Testing folder will NOT be copied over to a new project.
-Files here are intended to be used for testing the Stash code.
+Files here are intended to be used for testing the Core.Unity code.

 -------------------------------------------------------------------